Caligone/jquery-taghead/README.md

 ### ToDo List

+* Remove by clicking on a tag
+* Keyboard events
 * Write a nice documentation
 * Unit testing
-* Make a decent CSS for the demo
+* Make a real demo

 *To be continued...*